 Like I said beets are fairly easy to grow.
-When you open up the package of beet seeds you will notice they are not really tiny so they will have the energy they need to get out of the ground.
+When you open up the package of beet seeds you will notice they are not really tiny so they will not have a lot of energy to get out of the ground.
 I plant mine about 1/2 in the soil and 1 -2 inches apart.
 I then step on the row to pack the soil around the seed just like I do when I plant my carrots.

 Choosing which variety

 How to choose which beets to grow.
 I look at the package just like I do with the rest of my plants.
-I am in a short growing season so I choose beets that are quick to mature.
-I also choose the seeds that are good for canning.
+The area we live in has a short growing season so I choose beets that are quick to mature.
+I also choose seeds that are good for canning.

 When the beets are the right size, (I don’t like them to be really big) it is time to harvest.
 I pick all the beets and clean them off, top them, and take them into the house.
 Beets do not keep.
 It is best to bottle them as soon as they are picked so they will be as fresh and tasty as possible.

 Bottling beets is fairly simple and very rewarding.
 Harvesting goes quickly and the preparation is easy.
 After picking the beets trim the green tops off of the beet.
 I say to trim the top off leaving just a little bit of the green.
 If you cut into the beet it may lose some of the colors during processing.

 Wash the beet thoroughly and cook until tender.
 This will help the beet peel easily.
 Peel the skin off of the beet and cut into slices or chunks.
 The sizes you prefer.
 If the beets are really small you can bottle them whole.
 Cutting them up helps you get more beets in the bottle.